olepoeschl/Upme/README.md

 ...

 ## Contributing
 Contributions in all forms are welcome.
 If you are not sure about something, open an issue first or comment on an existing one, if applicable.
-Feel free to submit a Pull Request as soon as you are ready.
+Feel free to submit a pull request as soon as you are ready.
 Thank you.